apache/spark/docs/streaming-programming-guide.md

     return globals()["droppedWordsCounter"]

 def echo(time, rdd):
-    # Get or register the blacklist Broadcast
+    # Get or register the excludeList Broadcast
-    blacklist = getWordBlacklist(rdd.context)
+    excludeList = getWordExcludeList(rdd.context)
     # Get or register the droppedWordsCounter Accumulator
     droppedWordsCounter = getDroppedWordsCounter(rdd.context)

-    # Use blacklist to drop words and use droppedWordsCounter to count them
+    # Use excludeList to drop words and use droppedWordsCounter to count them
     def filterFunc(wordCount):
-        if wordCount[0] in blacklist.value:
+        if wordCount[0] in excludeList.value:
             droppedWordsCounter.add(wordCount[1])
             False
         else: